trailheadapps/redwoods-insurance/README.md

 3. Add the profile to your Community:
    1. Navigate to your original tab -- where you're configuring your community -- and using the menu on the left, click 'Administration'.
    1. Using the menu on the left hand side of the screen, select 'Members'
-   1. On the members page, use the drop down to select 'Customer' from the list of available profile groups. _If you do not see 'TrailInsuranceMobileUser' listed, please ensure you created the profile as a clone of 'Customer Community Login User' profile._
+   1. On the members page, use the drop down to select 'Customer' from the list of available profile groups. _If you do not see 'CodeysCarInsuranceMobileUser' listed, please ensure you created the profile as a clone of 'Customer Community Login User' profile._
-   1. Select 'TrailInsuranceMobileUser' on the left side, and click the 'Add' button.
+   1. Select 'CodeysCarInsuranceMobileUser' on the left side, and click the 'Add' button.
    1. Scroll to the bottom of the page and click 'Save'
 4. Activate the Community:
    1. Using the menu on the left, click 'Settings'.